rails/docked/README.md

 That's it!
 You're running Rails with your weblog on `http://localhost:3000/posts`.

 If you're starting a new app using jsbundling-rails, you can run `rails-dev` instead of `rails-server`.

-## Work to be done

-1. Change the Procfile.dev in rails to bind to 0.0.0.0 by default?